Last update July 2, 2015

 Chlorhexidine in other languages or writings:

-Chlorhexidine belongs to this group or family:
+Chlorhexidine belongs to these groups or families:

 Main tradenames from several countries containing Chlorhexidine in its composition: